splunk/public-o11y-docs/apm/profiling/intro-profiling.rst

    * - Python (in beta)
      - Splunk Distribution of OpenTelemetry Python version 1.15 or higher

-      Only CPU profiling is supported at the moment.
+       Only CPU profiling is supported.
      - * :ref:`instrument-python-applications`
        * :ref:`profiling-configuration-python`